RichardAlcabes22/classification-project/README.md

 - Discover "Driving Factors" which most likely lead customer churn
 - Discover the customer segment which is most responsible for revenue
 - Discover the customer segment which is most likely to churn out
-- Identify those customers who are within the scope of said target customer segment
+- Identify those customers who are within the scope of each customer segment
 - Create a Machine Learning Model which can accurately predict customer churn before it happens

 #### All goals contribute towards the larger goal of identifying Customers who are likely to churn, so that we can intervene before the decision to churn is made.